dazinator/PersonalBlog/content/tutorial/Creating-modular-multi-tenant-asp-net-core-application-with-dotnettency.md

  Before I go any further I would like to mention Ben Foster's wonderful `saaskit` library which was a big inspiration for many of the features in `dotnettency` and I would highly recommend [you read Ben's blog](http://benfoster.io/blog/saaskit-multi-tenancy-made-easy) - after mine, ofcourse ;-)

-## Ok so what is this turorial series going to look like?
+## Ok so what is this tutorial series going to look like?

-We will be creating a basic asp.net core website (from the starting template) and then enhancing with more and more multi-tenancy features so that it:
+We will be creating a basic asp.net core website (from the starting template) and then enhancing with one multi-tenancy feature at a time, provided by `dotnettency`, so that our site:

  - Has multiple tenants (Gicrosoft and Moogle) and we can distguish between them.
  - Has a null (default) tenant enabled (or disabled - thats up to you)